-- AASL Research Grant, sponsored by ABC-CLIO, awards three $350 grants in recognition of excellence in manuscripts addressing a persistent and recurring challenge in the field of school librarianship
+- AASL Research Grant, sponsored by ABC-CLIO, awards a $350 grant in recognition of excellence in manuscripts addressing a persistent and recurring challenge in the field of school librarianship;

-With two exceptions, applications or nominations are due Feb.
-1, 2020.
-Applications for the Inspire COVID Recovery Grant are due September 30, 2020, and applications for the National School Library of the Year Award are due Jan.
-1, 2021.
+Applications for the National School Library of the Year Award are due Jan.
+1, 2022.
+All other applications or nominations are due Feb.
+1, 2022.
 All applications will close at 4:30 p.m.
 CST on the day of the deadline.

-Applicants are encouraged to read all award and grant criteria on the AASL website before applying.
-Criteria and rating sheets are provided to give applicants an understanding of the items the award committee will use to score applications.
+Applicants and nominators are encouraged to read all award and grant criteria on the AASL website before applying.
+Criteria and rating sheets are provided to give applicants an understanding of the items the award committee will use to base their scores.